 Questions to Ask

-You should consider all these factors before you make your final decision.
+You should carefully consider all these factors before you make your final decision.
 It’s a big step to take, so make sure you give yourself plenty of time to think it over.
 If your parents are helping you pay for school, make sure you discuss the situation with them as well.
 If you’re feeling especially conflicted, they can also help give you advice and suggestions that might make the decision easier.

 Lucille Jenneman is a college freshman going to Saint Louis Community College – Florissant Valley.
 She is pursuing a General Transfer Studies degree so that she can transfer to UMSL and get her Bachelor of Social Work.
 She wants to eventually become a Family Preservation Caseworker for CFS (Child Family Services).